 Board of Directors

 Crystal Lindell is journalist who lives in Illinois.
 After five years of unexplained rib pain, Crystal was finally diagnosed with hypermobile Ehlers-Danlos syndrome.
 Crystal has a blog called The Only Certainty is Bad Grammar.

 Crystal is chair of PNN's board of directors.

 Jennifer Kain Kilgore lives with chronic back and neck pain after two car accidents.
 She is an associate attorney with Malis | Law in Cambridge, Mass., focusing her practice on personal injury and civil litigation, as well as the VP of Editorial for the Association of International Law Firm Networks.
 You can read more about Jennifer on her blog, Wear, Tear, & Care.

 Barby Ingle lives with reflex sympathetic dystrophy (RSD), migralepsy and endometriosis.
 She is a chronic pain educator, patient advocate, motivational speaker, best-selling author, and president of the International Pain Foundation (iPain).

 More information about Barby can be found by clicking here.

-To learn more about Lana, visit her website.
+For more information about Ann Marie's counseling services, visit her website.